+Do you want to know how to propagate ferns?
 Learn to propagate Boston ferns with these simple instructions.
 Yes, It’s easy!
 You just need to know where to cut, when to cut, and what kind of cutting material to use.
 This article will answer learn to propagate Boston ferns!

 Let’s get started!

 To propagate your Boston ferns, you’ll need some tools for propagating ferns.
 A sharp knife or razor blade, sphagnum moss, a glass container with a plastic lid (such as Tupperware or Rubbermaid), and toothpicks.
 If the container is clear plastic, you may wish to keep it out of direct sunlight so that algae won’t grow in it.